-Alisa Fleming ~ My husband was knocked out with the flu, and void of an appetite, so I used the “cooking for one” opportunity to use up some pantry and fridge items that aren’t on his menu … eggs and almonds.
+My husband was knocked out with the flu, and void of an appetite, so I used the “cooking for one” opportunity to use up some pantry and fridge items that aren’t on his menu … eggs and almonds.
 Yes, the man is allergic to egg whites, almonds, and kale.
-I know what you’re thinking, “poor thing” … I believe there was a little happy dance involved on that third allergen.
+First up were these Cinnamon Almond Pancakes!

-Oh, and the texture was simply amazing … they are hearty and rich, yet tall and fluffy.
+Oh, and the texture of these cinnamon almond pancakes is simply amazing.
+They are hearty and rich, yet tall and fluffy.
 I’m still working on an egg-free version though (it will happen!), as the whipped egg whites really are the secret to the fluffy results in these breakfast cakes …

 Special Diet Notes: Cinnamon Almond Pancakes

 By ingredients, this recipe is dairy-free / non-dairy, peanut-free, soy-free, and vegetarian.
 Optionally gluten-free.

 - 2 ounces almond flour (1/2 cup lightly packed)